 3. On any highway under construction or not yet open to the public.

-When you are charged with reckless driving, it is important to be aware that you are facing a class one misdemeanor, which involves up to 12 months in jail and a $2,500.00 fine.
-It is always important to hire a highly skilled and successful lawyer like Anthony Montagna, III or any of his partners.
+When you are charged with reckless driving, it is important to be aware that you are generally facing a class one misdemeanor, which involves up to 12 months in jail and a $2,500.00 fine.
+It is always important to hire a highly skilled and successful lawyer like Anthony Montagna, III or any of the lawyers at Montagna Traffic Law.
 Anthony routinely obtains great results, when representing an individual charged with reckless driving, speeding, driving on a suspended operator’s license, DUI, or any other traffic offense in Norfolk, Newport News, Virginia Beach or any where in Hampton Roads.
-As a Norfolk reckless driving lawyer, Anthony has the confidence and skill to negotiate on your behalf and to defend you on any traffic violation.
+As a reckless driving lawyer, Anthony has the confidence and skill to negotiate on your behalf and to defend you on any traffic violation.

 I. 46.2-301.
 Driving while license, permit, or privilege to drive suspended or revoked